robertdpowell/rp_blog/_posts/2021-11-02-Team Topologies.md

 - Minimize cognitive load for others is an important heuristic for good software development.

 - Define team APIs that include code, documentation and user experience - helping other teams understand how to interact with us

+- API-based, separation of concerns between teams.
+Try not to share code bases between teams.

+- Office design an important consideration for communication flow.

+- "you start seeing things from other people's viewpoints when you sit with them."

+##### Chapter 4 - Static Team Topologies

+- We need consciously designed team structures - team topologies.
+We need to explicity design our organisation to meet our goals.
+Don't just copy the Spotify model.

+- Question we should ask ourselves: Given our skills, constraints, maturity, desired architecture and business goals, which team topology will help us deliver results faster and safer?
+How can we reduce or avoid handovers between teams?

+- Older organisational models - functional silos, heavy outsourcing, repeated hand offs between teams.

+- We want our software development teams to be set up for fast flow, minimal hand-offs and rich operational feedback flowing directly to the team.

+- Accelerate - "We must ensure delivery teams are cross-functional with all the skills necessary to design, develop, test, deploy and operate the system on the same team."

+- There is no one right topology for any organisation, but many wrong ones.

+- Feature teams.
+Product Teams.

+- Being dependent on other teams to get your work done is bad because other team's have their own priorities and it is difficult to synchronise priorities across teams.